sosercodes/kafka/README.md

 ## Create a Producer in Spring Boot

-Spring’s `KafkaTemplate` is auto-configured, and you can autowire it directly in your own beans.
+Spring’s `KafkaTemplate` is auto-configured, and you can auto-wire it directly in your own beans.
 We can use the `template` to send a message to our `topic1`.

 ```java